eoinkelly/ember-runloop-handbook/README.md

 obvious at first, problems that you will only start to notice when the app grows in complexity.
 To understand these lets look at what it is _not_ doing:

 1. It is _not coordinating its access of the DOM_.
-Every time we an app updates the DOM the browser did a layout and paint.
+Every time an app updates the DOM, the browser does a layout and paint.
 These are very expensive operations especially on mobile.
 2. It has _no way of telling us when DOM updating is finished_.
 We can certainly hook into the click handler for the "Mark all completed" button but what if